MwithHeart/writetech-accelerator-portfolio-mariam/blog/2025-09-21-iac-for-beginners.md

 ---

-Imagine you’re planning a party, you could use the:
+Imagine you’re planning a party, you could use either of these:
 - **Manual way:** You go to the market yourself to buy chairs, tables, plates, drinks, balloons, and fans one by one.

-- **Automated way:** You write a list, "50 chairs, 5 tables, 3 fans", and give it to an event planner to set it up for you.
+- **Automated way:** You write a list: 50 chairs, 5 tables, 3 fans.
+Then give it to an event planner to set it up for you.

 With the first option, you risk forgetting something important, like cake.
 But with the second option, the planner sets everything up exactly how you want.